-The Firehouse Art Center in Longmont is a non-profit art center that exhibits thought provoking art created by local, regional and national artists.
-The center features no fee admission gallery and our outreach art classes taught at no cost to under resourced areas of the community, striving to bring the healing nature of art to all.
+The Firehouse Art Center in Longmont is a non-profit art center that exhibits thought-provoking art created by local, regional, and national artists.
+The center features no-fee admission gallery and outreach art classes taught at no cost to under-resourced areas of the community, striving to bring the healing nature of art to all.

 Lafayette’s Art on the Street

 Lafayette’s Art on the Street is the largest art on loan sculpture walk in Boulder County.
 Art on the Street 2021 marks the program’s 13th year, with 19 sculptures installed along Public Road and Simpson Street in Old Town Lafayette, and in front of the Arts Hub.
 View Art on the Street 2021 here.